 Ballarat was built off the back of the 1850s gold rush, and you can still see the spoils in the town’s streets.
 Grand old buildings still stand today, and attractions that recognise the past draw thousands of visitors each year.

 - Visiting Sovereign Hill, a “living museum” that immerses visitors in life in a gold rush township.
 This is one of the best things to do in Victoria for families.
-Here, you can pan for gold, go underground to see a mine, or dress up in Victorian costume for a photo
+Here, you can pan for gold or dress up in Victorian costume for a photo

 - Checking out the Eureka Centre and learning about the Eureka Rebellion